xmatr1x69/roborock-vacuum-card/README.md

 ## Caveat

 This card is not highly configurable and was created for personal use.
-It expects (and was tested with) the Roborock S8 Pro Ultra vacuum robot and dock.
+It expects (and was tested with) the Roborock Qrevo Master.

 ## Card configuration